MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ```
 </details>

 Items are simply buildings \ items in the field.
 An item's name is a 4-digit number.
-Notice that it is not unique and might be reused in different tiles!<br/>
+Notice that it is not unique and might be reused in different tiles!
+Though, it is unique in the current viewed Control Tile.<br/>

 <details>
     <summary>JSON Schema of Item Response</summary>